abechtel31/Programming-Languages-Blog/Blog4.md

 ## Going Forward
 So you've made it through week 4, by now you should be capable in Haskell and have an understanding of the benefits of using Haskell as a purely functional programming language.
-Go to [lab 5](Blog5.md) to start lambda calculus.
+Go to [blog 5](Blog5.md) to start lambda calculus.